Diecitrece/devaway_academy_database_bottlenecks/databases.md

   An example would be a system where *objects* are saved, and those are divided among 3 distinct databases:

-  - Database 1: objects 1 to 1000
+  - Database 1: objects 1 to 1000.
-  - Databse 2: objects from 1001 to 2000
+  - Databse 2: objects from 1001 to 2000.
-  - Database 3: objects from 2001 to 3000
+  - Database 3: objects from 2001 to 3000.

   This approach is very simple, and in fact the database sharding method is generally simple, but it also has downsides that aren't that obvious:

-  - Queries become a lot more complex
+  - Queries become a lot more complex.
-  - Relate the data between different databases or *Joins* are nearly imposible to do
+  - Relate the data between different databases or *Joins* are nearly imposible to do.

 ---